annulen/sysdig-wiki/sysdig-Chisel-API-Reference-Manual.md

 Configure the sysdig engine to apply the given filter before handing the events to this chisel's on_event() callback.

 _Notes_
-* The filter set with set_filter() is private for this chisels and won't influence other chisels that are run from the same command line.
+* The filter set with set_filter() is private for this chisel and won't influence other chisels that are run from the same command line.
 * You can set only one filter per chisel.
 Calling set_filter() twice will cause the first filter to be overridden.
-* It's very important to be aggressive as possible with filters.
-The sysdig engine is heavily optimized, so e,liminating as many events as possible before reaching the chisel's on_event() will make the chisel much more efficient.
+* It's very important to be as aggressive as possible with filters.
+The sysdig engine is heavily optimized, so eliminating as many events as possible before reaching the chisel's on_event() will make the chisel much more efficient.

 **sysdig.set_snaplen(snaplen)**